 CG 251 2D Vector Graphics and Animation (3 cr.)
-Prerequisite(s): CG 201

 This course examines the principles and practices of 2D vector graphics and animation.
 It introduces students to industry standard software, output options, and production strategies for using vector graphics in both graphic design and animation.
 The course gives special consideration to critical thinking and refinement strategies when modifying vector images.
-Students examine methods of using vectorbased tools for creating web and broadcast animation, and the course concludes with a series of applied problems in 2D vector animation.
+Students examine methods of using vector-based tools for creating web and broadcast animation, and the course concludes with a series of applied problems in 2D vector animation.